Curvature dependent dynamics of a bacterium confined in a giant unilamellar vesicle: Theory: Fokker-Planck equation

-A graphical analysis, combined with intuitive arguments show that the three roots of the cubic equation $\Gamma(s)=0$ all real, and may be denoted $s_0, s_1,s_2$, with $s_0,s_1<0$ and $s_2>0$.
+A graphical analysis, combined with intuitive arguments shows that the three roots of the cubic equation $\Gamma(s)=0$ are all real and may be denoted $s_0, s_1,s_2$, with $s_0,s_1<0$ and $s_2>0$.
 Under some conditions, the inverse Laplace transform can be expressed in terms of the two negative roots, and has the bi-exponential form.

-where $\zeta_2=1/|s_0|$ and $\zeta_1=1/|s_1|$, and $C$ and $D$ are two numerical pre-factors (Eq.~\ref{eq37}, Appendix B).
+where $\zeta_2=1/|s_0|$ and $\zeta_1=1/|s_1|$, and $C$ and $D$ are two numerical pre-factors.
 For the sake of comparison between theoretical predictions and experimental/simulation results, the roots $s_0$ and $s_1$ are computed numerically using a Newton-Raphson method.

-In Fig.~\ref{fig4}, we have shown direct comparisons between the length scales obtained from simulation data and the corresponding theoretical predictions for the same.
+In Fig.~\ref{fig4}, we have shown direct comparisons between the length scales obtained from the simulation data and the corresponding theoretical predictions for the same.
 For the smaller length scale, we observe the robust scaling behaviour $\zeta_1\propto R^{-1}$ in both simulations and theory, and the pre-factors too agree reasonably well with each other.
 This suggests that, in the original units, the corresponding length scale $R\zeta_1$ is independent of the radius of curvature and may be considered as an intrinsic, microscopic length scale that characterizes the clustering of non-interacting ABP at the boundary.
 The length scale $\zeta_2$, on the other hand, approaches a constant value as $R\to\infty$, which suggests that, in the original units, the corresponding length scale increases with the system size.
-However, as far as functional dependence on $R$ is concerned, simulation data and theoretical prediction show opposite trends here.
-While theory predicts that $\zeta_2$ to be a decreasing function of $R$ and $D_r$, simulation data indicates the inverse behaviour.
-The larger discrepancy between theory and simulation at small $R$ may be attributed to the higher error associated with linearisation of the SFPE in this limit.
+As far as functional dependence on $R$ is concerned, simulation data and theoretical prediction show similar trends.
+The larger discrepancy between theory and simulations at small $R$ may be attributed to the higher error associated with linearization of the SFPE in this limit.